Colleges by Location

 Retention Rate

-As reported in 2025, the freshman retention rate for Mount Holyoke College was 89%, indicative of the exceptional educational experience and supportive environment at this school.
+As reported in 2025, the freshman retention rate for Mount Holyoke College was 89%, a testament to the outstanding educational experience provided by this institution.

 The graduation rate is another indicator to take into account.
-It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-The six-year completion rate at this institution is 84%, which is considered an above-average graduation rate.
+This rate shows how many students complete their degrees in a certain number of years.
+The six-year graduation rate at this institution stands at 84%, which is considered an above-average graduation rate.

 Student Body